 I love the simplicity of the National flag of Ireland.
 It is also called ‘the tricolour’ because it consists of three colors: green, white & orange.

-—>Try making our traditional Irish soda bread recipe for a fun snack or meal!
+Related: Try making our traditional Irish soda bread recipe to learn more about Ireland

 Supplies – Irish Flag Craft for Kids